 Dr. and Mrs. Story had 3 sons, Ralph Gould Story (1896-1967), Dr. Alexander Laird Story (1900-1971) and Robert Menzies Story (1906-1985).

-Dr. Story built a fine home and practice located at 15 George St., in Blenheim, in 1897.
+Dr. Story built a fine home/office located at 15 George St., in Blenheim in 1897.
 During his time in Kent County he acted as President of the local and county Association of the Conservative Political Party.
 Dr. Story served as the Master of Kent Lodge No. 274 and he was a member of the Mocha Temple Shriners in London, Ontario.
 An ad in the June 1st, 1895 edition of the Chatham Daily Planet advertised Dr. Story’s “5 minute headache cure for most severe sick or nervous headaches” and it cost 10 cents per package.

 He practiced medicine for 18 years until his death on the 4th of November, 1912.
 He was buried at Evergreen Cemetery in Blenheim.
 Mrs. Story died on the 4th of May, 1953 and she was buried at Evergreen Cemetery.

 *His son Ralph Gould Story served during WWI and he is featured on the ‘Gathering Our Heroes’ website.